 - What is the relationship between the parties?

 - How long have you known each other?

 - Have the police ever been phoned before?

 - Do either party have a criminal record?

 - How do you think the other party is feeling about the situation?

 4. Keeping a journal of events going forward, after the initial incident occurs.

-Domestic violence defense is the only practice area I have where I offer this advice to a client.
+Domestic violence defense is our only practice area where we offer this advice to a client.
 This is meant as a way to protect your interests going forward as opposed to assisting with your defense.
 In no other area of criminal defense law are as many false statements made about a client.
 That’s because in every other area, once the initial occurrence has passed that is pretty much the end of the conflict.
 With domestic violence, there is a party who sometimes has a vested interest in seeing you fail.
 It may be for financial reasons, or to assist with a family law proceeding, or simply just for revenge reasons, often times new allegations are made against the client while the case is pending.
 Allegations of unwanted contact in violation of a no-contact order, of a new assault, stalking behavior, or of threats being made are common.
-Now certainly sometimes these allegations are true.
-That is not the point.
-You want to be able to protect yourself from the false allegation.
+Certainly sometimes these allegations are true but that is not the point.
+You need to be able to protect yourself from false allegations.
 Keeping a journal provides exactly that protection.

 On a daily basis jot down what you did during the day, where you went, who you were with and the times you did these things.
 If a false allegation occurs, you will be able to quickly piece together your whereabouts as well as potential witnesses to corroborate your alibi.
-This simple advice has not only assisted past clients to defend against a false allegation when an alleged victim lies about a new occurrence, the reduced credibility tends to shed doubt on the initial allegation.
+This simple advice has not only assisted past clients defend themselves against a false allegations when an alleged victim lies about a new occurrence, but the reduced credibility also tends to shed doubt on the initial allegation.